Encyclopedia … combined with a great Buyer's Guide!

 More specific term: Brewster windows

-Category: general optics
+Category: article belongs to category general optics general optics

 Most optical windows are made in the form of flat plates of a transparent medium (e.g. glass, crystal or polymer).
 They are often used for isolating optical systems or components against detrimental influences from the environment.
 For example, most photodiodes and other kinds of photodetectors often contain an optical window above their light-sensitive area to protect it against dirt, corrosive influences and mechanical damage.
-Similarly, housings of lasers are often protected with optical windows in order to keep the housing free of any dust.
+Similarly, housings of lasers are often protected with optical windows to keep the housing free of any dust.

 In some cases, for example for the active tubes of gas lasers like helium–neon lasers, there are optical windows separating the inside low-pressure gas volume from the outside atmosphere.
 Similarly, windows are needed for multipass gas cells as used in spectroscopy.
 If such windows are not rigidly connected, one may require some suitable type of seals to get a housing reliably air-tight.
 There are special vacuum windows built into vacuum viewports, coming together with suitable seals and mounting parts.